I give up. You win.

 Even though she was killed at about 5:00 p.m. that evening, we didn't find out about the accident until late that evening.

-She had been carrying fake ID and so the police had a hard time identifying her and locating her next of kin.
+She had been carrying fake ID (she was the one who bought the rum) and so the police had a hard time identifying her and locating her next of kin.
 It didn't help that her body...well, let's just say there was no visual ID made.
 They only asked for identifying marks below the shoulders to ID her.

 Within a few days, we would be having a closed-casket funeral for her, but that morning 22 years ago, none of us knew how different our lives would be within a few short hours.
 One of my best friends would be gone and my whole world would start to unravel at the seams.